-As a new graduate nurse and/or midwife, you are likely to experience some difficulty adjusting to each new rotation, especially in the first few months of your program.
+As a new graduate, you are likely to experience some difficulty adjusting to your new role, especially in the first few months of your program.

-This is known as ‘transition shock’ which describes new graduates’ expectations of themselves colliding with the reality of the demands of their responsibilities and workload.
+This is known as ‘transition shock’ which describes new graduates’ expectations of themselves colliding with the reality of the demands of responsibilities and workload.

-Combined with shift work (particularly night-shift) and an ever-changing roster and starting a new career in health during a pandemic you may find yourself asking ‘what have I gotten myself into?’.
+Combined with shift work (particularly nightshift) an ever-changing roster and starting a new career in health during a pandemic you may find yourself asking ‘what have I gotten myself into?’.

 It is completely normal to feel this way.
-Inability to cope is one of the leading causes of graduate dissatisfaction, burnout and leaving the profession entirely.
-Which is why you should learn to recognise transition shock early so you can seek support and guidance to help you through.
+Having difficulties coping is one of the leading causes of graduate dissatisfaction, burnout and leaving the profession entirely.
+This is why you should learn to recognise transition shock early so you can seek support and guidance to help you through.